Love in the Shadows (E. G. Daily song): Celine Dion version

-"Délivre-moi" (meaning "Deliver Me") is the fifth single from Celine Dion's album Incognito, released in June 1988, in Quebec, Canada.
+"Délivre-moi" (lit.
+'Deliver me') is the fifth single from Celine Dion's album Incognito.
+It was released in June 1988 in Quebec, Canada.

-The song was very successful and reached number 4 on the Quebec chart.
-It entered the chart on June 18, 1988, and spend there fifteen weeks.
+The song reached number four on the Quebec chart.
+It entered the chart on June 18, 1988, and remained for 15 weeks.

-It could be later found on Dion's Japanese maxi-single "Unison" (1991).
-A live version was also included on the Unison home video (1991), which was included that same year on the rare Canadian version of her single "Beauty and the Beast" (1991).
+"Délivre-moi" later appeared on Dion's Japanese maxi-single "Unison" (1991).
+A live version was included on the Unison home video (1991), and the same performance was added to the rare Canadian edition of her single "Beauty and the Beast" (1991).

-An early music video was made for the Incognito TV special aired in September 1987, produced by Canadian Broadcasting Corporation and directed by Jacques Payette.
-Later, a second commercial music video was made in 1988 when the single came out.
+An early music video was produced for the Incognito TV special aired in September 1987 by the Canadian Broadcasting Corporation and directed by Jacques Payette.
+A second commercial video was released in 1988 to accompany the single.